InnocentSuta/InnocentSuta/README.md

 - 🔭 I’m currently working on ArtShop and marketplace application
-- 🌱 I’m currently learning React Js
+- 🌱 I’m currently learning React Js and Laravel
 - 👯 I’m looking to collaborate on anything
 - 🤔 I’m looking for help with React Js
 - 📫 How to reach me: contacts available here->  https://innocentsuta.github.io/Personal_website/